Perfect Tips Of Growing Rosemary In A Container

 Rosemary's rosmarinic acid relaxes tracheal and intestinal muscles, increases bile production, and protects the liver.

-It is used as an antispasmodic in folk medicine to treat renal colic.
-According to Libya's Al-Fateh University of Medical Sciences researchers, rosmarinic acid may help treat or prevent peptic ulcers and liver damage.
+In folk medicine, rosmarinic acid is used as an antispasmodic to treat renal colic.
+Libya's Al-Fateh University of Medical Sciences researchers say it may help treat or prevent peptic ulcers and liver damage.

 7. Stimulates Hair Growth